Increased danger at New Zealand volcano means bodies can't yet be recovered

 Lillani Hopkins, 22, had been to the crater and had just departed the island by boat when the eruption happened.
 Some of the injured were ferried on board by dingy, and Hopkins told the AP how she treated people with welts and burns that covered every inch of exposed skin.

-She said other people's faces were coated in gray paste, their eyes covered so they couldn't see.
+She said other people's faces were coated in grey paste, their eyes covered so they couldn't see.
 Some were still screaming, but she said others had tongues thickened so they couldn’t talk.

 "I really struggled to communicate because a lot were tourists and some didn't speak any English," she told the news agency.
 "It was really hard to try and figure out from them what was hurting.
 If they're just screaming like it's really hard to figure out where."